The average credit score in America is now 710 according to Experian. Back in 2019, the average credit score was 703.

 The Average Credit Score Over Time

 Now that we know some credit score fundamentals, take a look at the average credit score over time according to Fair Isaac Corporation (FICO).
+As Experian just reported, the average credit score is now about 710.

 The trend is our friend!